okwolf/create-hyperapp/README.md

 ### `npm test` or `yarn test`

 Runs the test watcher in an interactive mode.
-By default, runs tests related to files changed since the last commit.
+By default only tests related to files changed since the last commit are run.

 [Read more about testing.](https://facebook.github.io/create-react-app/docs/running-tests)

 ### `npm run build` or `yarn build`

 Builds the app for production to the `build` folder.
 It bundles in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed.
+The build is minified and the filenames include unique hashes based on the contents.
+Your app is ready to be [deployed](https://facebook.github.io/create-react-app/docs/deployment).

 ## License